ajmyyra/ucdevapi/README.md

 ## Current status

+This repository is in current development and features are added.
+Currently nothing works.

-Currently a basic CRUD setup is available for servers, storages and IP addresses.
-The plan is to support the whole API (firewall, backups, subaccounts etc), but as my time is limited, we're not getting there anytime soon.
+Current goal is a basic CRUD setup for servers, storages and IP addresses.
+Long-term plan is to support the whole API (firewall, backups, subaccounts etc), but as my time is limited, we're not getting there anytime soon.
 If you need a specific feature of the API, create an issue and I'll try to prioritise it.

 ## Is this running somewhere so I can play with it?